sparqs currently has a team of seven staff members plus one external consultant, all based in our office in Edinburgh, shared with NUS Scotland.

 Clare Hunter (she/her)

-Clare has just completed her Post Graduate Diploma in Careers Guidance at the University of the West of Scotland.
-She has studied at UWS for 8 years; her previous study includes BA Business and she has also completed a Masters in International Marketing Management.
-She held the post of Vice President Student Development with SAUWS for two years and was a course rep for two years during her degree.
+Clare is currently finalising her dissertation to complete her Master’s in Careers Guidance and Development at the University of the West of Scotland.
+She hopes to be undertaking further research studies later this academic year, with aspiration of PhD study.
+Clare has studied at UWS for eleven years, and has completed degrees in specialisms of Business and New Media Art.
+In that time, she also held the sabbatical post of Vice President Student Development with SAUWS for two years.
 Her career goal is to become a lecturer in HE/FE and she feels that her role as an AT adds to her already varied skills and employment experience.
-Clare has also worked as a student guide, a student mentor and as a registry assistant, so she is very student orientated, with a particular interest around widening access and articulation, she currently works in the Quality Team at UWS and is interested in co-creation of the curriculum.
-2022-23 is her sixth year as a sparqs Associate Trainer.
+Clare has also worked as a student guide, a student mentor and as a registry assistant, so she is very student orientated, with a particular interest around widening access and articulation.
+This is her ninth year as a sparqs Associate Trainer.

 Beth Macphee (she/her)